Previous Post: Up Wabakimi’s Raymond River To Cliff Lake

 (The Chuck Ryan post of their 2009 trip has some pix of the last day’s brief paddle here.
 He and his partner Dave Phillips had also camped on Derraugh Lake on their final night.)

 One wonders what the previous – i.e. Ojibwe – name for the lake would have been.
 In some cases, we have reverted to the older Ojibwa names – for example, before the 1930’s the Pikitigushi River was still known as Mud River and Pikitigushi Lake as Round Lake.
 The two lakes on this stretch that I am most curious about are Cliff Lake and Bad Medicine Lake – their Ojibwe names might reveal something about their significance to those who used to paddle these waters.
-Just to the west of Derraugh Lake are two small lakes – one named Haile and the other Selassie – also named in the 1930’s when the Ethiopian Emperor embraced his moment of statesmanship on the world stage – but before he became Bob Marley’s Jah Rastafari!
+Perhaps their English names are just translations of their previous Anishinaabe ones?
+Just to the west of Derraugh Lake are two small lakes – one named Haile and the other Selassie – like Derraugh Lake also given their names in the 1930’s when the Ethiopian Emperor embraced his moment of statesmanship on the world stage – but before he became Bob Marley’s Jah Rastafari!

 Back to the Gooseneck Rapids portage – an hour and a half later, by a unanimous decision, the Trip Highlights Committee had awarded it the prize for “the most poorly maintained portage”.
 Finding it was problem #1 – it was a bit further up from the rapids on river right than we thought it would be.